etecnos/pdfeditor/README.md

-!Data folder conteins images used by pygame inside main.py !OUTPUT FOLDER DOES NOT HAVE TO BE INSTALLED
+!Data folder conteins images used by pygame inside main.py !OUTPUT FOLDER DOES NOT HAVE TO BE DOWNLOADED

+The following Window will open while running main.py:

 ![monitor](https://github.com/etecnos/pdfeditor/blob/main/output/monitor.png?raw=true)

+by clicking to an image you can conduct a specific operation

+after finishing an operation you can close the window

+~eTecnos